|ALS Doctoral Fellowship in Residence|

 The Fellowships enable students who have passed their Ph.D. qualifying or comprehensive verbal and written exams (generally third-year students) to acquire hands-on scientific training and develop professional maturity for independent research.
 Applicants must be full-time, currently enrolled students in a Ph.D. program in the physical or biological sciences, pursuing thesis research based on the use of synchrotron radiation.

 The fellowships are offered as one-year appointments with the possibility of renewal.
+For renewals to be considered, new applications must be submitted.
 Successful applicants will be compensated with a $18,000 annual stipend.
 Additionally, fellows will be matched with an on-site mentor (generally a beamline scientist) and have access to ALS resources, including beamtime.
 Fellows are expected to present their results at a meeting or as a seminar at the end of the fellowship year.

-Applications are due by the end of June each year, for an appointment to coincide with the following academic year.
+Applications are due by June 30 each year, for an appointment to coincide with the following academic year.

 Individuals from underrepresented groups are encouraged to apply.